-The best Saucony running shoes might not be as cool-looking as some Adidas or Nike trainers but they are in high demand nevertheless, mainly because they are reliable and will get the job done every time without a fail.
+The best Saucony running shoes might not be as cool-looking as some Adidas or Nike trainers, but they are in high demand, mainly because they are reliable and will get the job done every time without fail.

-The not-so-easy to pronounce trainer company (it's "sock-a-knee" if you were wondering), kicked things off way back in 1898 in Kutztown, Pennsylvania, named after nearby Saucony Creek.
-It was this locale that inspired the brand’s logo design, being a place known for its three big boulders that water flowed around.
+The not-so-easy-to-pronounce trainer company (it's "sock-a-knee" if you were wondering) kicked things off way back in 1898 in Kutztown, Pennsylvania, named after nearby Saucony Creek.
+This locale inspired the brand’s logo design, being a place known for its three giant boulders that water flowed around.
 The more you know!

-But, what if you’re in the market for a pair of sock-a-knees and not sure where to start?
-There are a good few lines to choose from depending on your running needs, so it’s important to know which is the best pair to go for.
+Fast forward to today, and after over 100 years of innovation, the trainer company is recognised as one of the leaders in the best running shoes category: enthusiast trainers built for ultimate performance.
+But what if you’re in the market for a pair of sock-a-knees and not sure where to start?
+There are a good few lines to choose from depending on your running needs, so it’s essential to know which is the best pair to go for.
 This is exactly what we’ll uncover in this here guide.

 Best Saucony running shoes to buy right now

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 The Saucony Endorphin Speed 3 is an updated version of the ever-so-popular Endorphin Speed 2 and, therefore, the best Saucony running shoes at the moment.
 That said, if you already have the Endorphin Speed 2 and it’s in good condition, we’d say don’t worry about upgrading Endorphin Speed 3.
 If you have the Speed 2, but it’s starting to fall apart, getting the Speed 3 would be a good idea (it’s only a tad bit expensive).